-Dr. Karilee K. Freeberg, Department Chair, Interim Graduate Coordinator 401 Warf-Pickel Hall Box 70684 ETSU (423) 439 7595
+Dr. Karilee K. Freeberg, Department Chair, Interim

-(423) 439-7595 e-mail: freeber@etsu.edu
+Graduate Coordinator 401 Warf-Pickel Hall Box 70684 (423) 439-7595 e-mail: freeber@mail.etsu.edu

-Marjorie Anderson; Rhona Cummings; Sidney Crumwell; Katie Driskell; Edward Dwyer; Karilee Freeberg; Denee Mattioli; Leslie Perry; Elizabeth Ralston; Jack Rhoton.
+Rhona Cummings; Sidney Crumwell; H. Lee Daniels; Karilee Freeberg; Elizabeth Ralston; Jack Rhoton.

 The major purpose of this degree is to improve the quality of teaching at the secondary level by broadening the background of teachers in the various areas of study and preparing teachers as action researchers.
 The departments in which courses are normally taken are: Biology, Chemistry, Computer Science, English, Foreign Languages, Geography, Health Education, History, Mathematics, Psychology, Sociology, and Theater.